jbellsey/redux-model-utils/docs/api-model.md

 #### makeAsyncAction(cb, ...argNames)

-This utility enables easy async actions. **Note**: if you use this tool, you must also install and configure [redux-thunk](https://github.com/gaearon/redux-thunk).
+This utility enables easy async actions..

 The callback's signature is `function(args) {}`, where `args` is an object map of the arguments you indicate in `argNames`.
 The callback's return value is passed back